bradacker/me/posts/firstpost.md

 I haven't read a story book like this in a long time.
 It usually takes me forever or I don't complete the book.
 Not this time.

 * **Date Started:** 2018-11-03
-* **Date Finished:** 2018 -11-10
+* **Date Finished:** 2018-11-10

-After picking up some digital cash from Amazon by delaying shipping, I decided to pick [this book](https://amzn.to/2SYiAsT) up (Kindle version $1.99 at time of purchase and writing).
+After picking up some digital cash from Amazon by delaying shipping, I decided to pick [this book](https://amzn.to/2SYiAsT) up (Kindle version $1.99 at the time of purchase and writing).
 I highly recommend you do as well.

 ![american kingpin pdf](/static/img/american-kingpin.png)